amthomps11/newsproject/README.md

-News Project
+# News Project

 News app that lets you filter by sources and topics as well as search for specific sources

+## Top News
-click on top news to see top headlines
+Click on top news to see top headlines
 Filter by sources or topics.
-Add sources or topics
+Add sources or topics in top bar on left.
+Source Filter is an OR filter, topic filter is an AND filter

+## Search
-click on search to search
+Click on search to search for article of any topic

-TODO:
+### TODO:
 Fix pillbug filter
 Fix back of newscard height issue
 Add form validation